trilogotec/npm-pack-zip/README.md

-This package creates a .zip file containing your package and its dependencies.
+This tool will create an archive of your package similar to `npm pack`, but will generate a zip file instead of a tarball.

-It is designed to help you deploy NPM packages to AWS Lambda.
+It is designed to help you deploy NPM packages to AWS Lambda or Azure Web Apps.

-The .zip file will contain
-- All files not in `node_modules`
-- All files in `node_modules` that are part of a package listed in the `dependencies` field of your `package.json`
-- Files may be excluded by adding glob patterns to `.packignore`
+This project uses the npm-packlist project to build up the list of files to include and all bundle dependencies.
+Check out their [documentation](https://www.npmjs.com/package/npm-packlist) on how to exclude files from the archive.

 ## Installation

-`npm install --save-dev pack-zip`
+`npm install --save-dev npm-pack-zip`

 ## Example